 Wrap Up

-No matter what type of performance support you use, it can either completely replace formal training or enhance it significantly.
-Job aids are great at helping employees through tasks, quick reference guides are nice for simple informational needs, in-app help is great for providing help at the time of need, and all the other types of performance support is also helpful.
+No matter what type of performance support you use, it can either wholly replace formal training or enhance it significantly.
+Job aids are great at helping employees through tasks, quick reference guides are nice for simple informational needs, in-app help is excellent for providing help in times of need, and all the other types of performance support are also helpful.

-Employees always find a way to help them perform their jobs better, whether a sticky note or a quick list jotted down on a piece of paper.
-Sometimes the best solution for training is simply to formalize those things employees use to do their job better and make sure it’s available to all employees.
+Employees always find a way to help them perform their jobs better, whether through a sticky note or a quick list jotted down on paper.
+Sometimes, the best training solution is to formalize those things employees use to do their jobs better and make sure they’re available to all employees.

 No, coffee is not performance support.
 But it should be!

-That way employees will have the resources available to do their jobs better at the time they need them.
-It will help your employees perform better, work more accurately, and more efficiently.
-Performance support is also a great addition to the training that can reinforce the message and help focus training better by putting common tasks in formal training and uncommon tasks in performance support.
+That way, employees will have the resources to do their jobs better when needed.
+Performance support will help your employees perform better, work more accurately, and work more efficiently.
+Performance support is also a great addition to training.
+It can reinforce the message and help focus training better by putting common tasks in formal training and uncommon tasks in performance support.

 While many learning and development professionals overlook or avoid performance support, it should be the first stop at a solution beyond no training at all.
-The priority should always be to make sure training is the solution, if it is, can performance support solve the problem?
-If not, then other methods of training should be looked into such as formal courses or instructor-led training.
+The priority should always be to ensure training is the solution; if it is, can performance support solve the problem?
+If not, other training methods, such as formal courses or instructor-led training should be considered.

-If you’re looking to solve a performance problem or thinking about training, we’d love to meet with you in a free consultation to discuss your project and help you determine if training is the best solution.
-Our specialty is working with technical training but we’re always happy to discuss your project even if not technical.
+If you’re looking to solve a performance problem or thinking about training, we’d love to meet for a free consultation to discuss your project and help you determine if training is the best solution.
+Our specialty is working with technical training, but we’re always happy to discuss your project, even if it’s not technical.